Article Table Of Contents

 What you are left with is a "Cost of Living Index" by taking the average rank of each of these metrics for each city.

 So we used that cost of living index in order to rank all of the 61 places in Kansas that have more than 5,000 people.

 The place with the lowest cost of living in Kansas according to the data is Pratt.
 You can download the data here.

 There You Have It Mr. Or Mrs. Kansas Cheapskate

 If you're looking at the cost of living numbers in Kansas, this is an accurate list of the most affordable places to live in Kansas for 2020.

 Here's a look at the most expensive cities in Kansas according to the data:

 For more Kansas reading, check out:

-- These Are The 10 Best Counties To Live In Kansas
+The Most Affordable Places To Live In Kansas